petzi53/pb-blog/content/post/2021/2021-10-24-repairdata-my-first-r-package-at-cran/index.en.md

 ## Aim of repairData package

 With the data preparation for the large R community, I hope that the data set will attract more attention and be examined more closely by statistics, visualization, and modeling experts.
-I myself also plan to take a closer look at the data as part of a paved R tutorial project.
+I myself also plan to take a closer look at the data as part of a planned R tutorial project.

 {{< figure src="images/repairData-screenshot-min.png" id="repair-data" alt="Screenshot of the repairData documentation page." title="Screenshot of the repairData documentation page, written with the pkgdown package." caption="Screenshot of the repairData documentation page, written with the pkgdown package." width="100%" numbered="true">}}